trannammai/trannammai.github.io/index.md

 Other tools that I have experience in at least two projects: SPAD, Alteryx, Hadoop, Access, Excel VBA

+### Projects
+1. [EN] Simulation of indirect election game (R, R Studio)
+2. [FR] Identify the profile of volatile customer of Biocoop (Python, SQL)
+3. Updating...

+You can also find all my previous work at: https://github.com/trannammai

 ### Contact

 If you are searching for a junior position in data science, especially in the domain marketing, with these aboved mentioned skills, then I would be the right candidate for it and will be available for the job by the beginning of December 2020.
 Please contact me at: <br/>